Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 We recommend using a small recurring charge because you never want to come close to maxing out your credit card.
 Why?
 The second biggest factor in your credit score is your “credit utilization.”
 That’s the percentage of your credit that you are using.
 For example, if you have a $500-limit credit card and you charge $250, your credit utilization is 50%.
 Any score over 30% will negatively affect your credit score, so do your best to keep your utilization number well below that threshold.
 Don’t panic, though, if a car repair or other big expense pushes you past 30%; just pay the balance down as quickly as you can, and try to avoid applying for any other credit or loans while your utilization score is high.

 Don’t fall into the trap of immediately applying for more credit cards after you’ve gotten that first card and started to establish your credit history.
 If you apply for too many cards or loans too quickly, you’ll be seen as a bad credit risk.
 Be patient while you watch your credit score improve.
-If you’re managing your money so effectively that you are not carrying a balance on your credit card, consider applying for a rewards card like the Alliant Visa® Platinum Rewards credit card.
+If you’ve been managing your money effectively for a while and not carrying a balance on your card, after a year or two of usage and ontime payments, you might consider applying for a rewards card so you'll earn rewards on your spending.

 Having a good credit score when you graduate college can pay off in many ways.
 Employers run credit checks on job applicants, and landlords often run them before they’ll rent you that first apartment.
 A good credit score will get you a better rate on your auto loan when it’s time to buy a car, too.
 So once you get your credit card(s), use them smartly!